Museums in Rome

 The Sistine Chapel is the highlight of the Vatican Museums in Rome (© ilfede)

-The Vatican Museums are a must-see in Rome and are one of Rome’s most popular attractions.
-You’ve probably heard of Michelangelo’s famous ceiling fresco in the Sistine Chapel or Raphael’s Rooms – both are highlights of the Vatican museums.
+The Vatican Museums are an absolute must see and one of Rome’s top attractions.
+You’ve surely heard of Michelangelo’s famous ceiling fresco in the Sistine Chapel or Raphael’s Rooms – both are true highlights of these famous museums in Rome.

-With over 1,300 rooms filled with art and antique ornaments there is infinite artwork to be discovered.
-So you should plan at least 3 hours for your visit.
+With more than 1,300 rooms filled with art and ancient treasures, there’s an endless amount to discover.
+Plan at least three hours for your visit.

 Get your Vatican Museums tickets